fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Working with Symbol Layers
 ..........................

-As said before, symbol layers (subclasses of :class:`QgsSymbolLayer`) determine the appearance of the features.
+As said before, symbol layers (subclasses of `QgsSymbolLayer <https://qgis.org/pyqgis/master/core/QgsSymbolLayer.html>`_) determine the appearance of the features.
 There are several basic symbol layer classes for general use.
 It is possible to implement new symbol layer types and thus arbitrarily customize how features will be rendered.
-The :func:`layerType` method uniquely identifies the symbol layer class --- the basic and default ones are SimpleMarker, SimpleLine and SimpleFill symbol layers types.
+The `layerType() <https://qgis.org/pyqgis/master/core/QgsSymbolLayer.html#qgis.core.QgsSymbolLayer.layerType>`_ method uniquely identifies the symbol layer class --- the basic and default ones are ``SimpleMarker``, ``SimpleLine`` and ``SimpleFill`` symbol layers types.

-You can get a complete list of the types of symbol layers you can create for a given symbol layer class like this
+You can get a complete list of the types of symbol layers you can create for a given symbol layer class with the following code:

 .. code-block:: python

-  from qgis.core import QgsSymbolLayerV2Registry
-  myRegistry = QgsSymbolLayerV2Registry.instance()
+  registry =  QgsApplication::symbolLayerRegistry().
   myMetadata = myRegistry.symbolLayerMetadata("SimpleFill")
-  for item in myRegistry.symbolLayersForType(QgsSymbolV2.Marker):
+  for item in myRegistry.symbolLayersForType(QgsSymbol.Marker):
       print(item)

-Output
+Output:

 ::